Last updated on December 28th, 2022 at 10:23 am

 23. Don’t underestimate the power of LinkedIn.
 For years, I neglected it but it’s honestly one of the best platforms to promote yourself.
 By adding more people, you can also access their contacts.
 If you’re looking for a job, it is the way to go.

 25. Also, if you can, try living in a dorm.
 When I lived at home, it was easy for my parents to figure out the solution to everything.
-When you’re by yourself, it forces you to be more independent.
-I found it to be an extremely valuable experience.
+When you move away from your hometown, it forces you to be more independent.
+I found it to be a precious experience.